peteroupc/Numbers/docs/PeterO.Numbers.EFloatExtras.md

  * <i>ed2</i>: An arbitrary-precision number indicating the number of bits to shift the first operand's mantissa.
 Must be an integer with an exponent of 0.
 If this parameter is positive, the mantissa is shifted to the left by the given number of bits.
 If this parameter is negative, the mantissa is shifted to the right by the given number of bits.

- * <i>ec</i>: A context that specifies the precision of arbitrary-precision numbers.
+ * <i>ec</i>: An arithmetic context to control the precision of arbitrary-precision numbers.
 Can be null.

 <b>Return Value:</b>